theseus27/theseus27/README.md

 :video_game: Apart from coding, I enjoy drumming, talking about Percy Jackson, and playing Pokemon and COD. <br>
 :email: If you want to talk about pretty much anything, feel free to reach out at theseus.lim@gmail.com

+<br><br>

+For Web Development and Data Analysis work, see my Personal Projects repo <br>
+For SWE, see my Coding Challenges repo or email me to see code from courses.

 <!--
 **theseus27/theseus27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.